 Of course, some might argue that academia is different from other vocations in that it uniquely prioritizes inquiry for inquiry’s sake.
 This point is debatable; curiosity exists outside of the academy, and other motivations may drive research within it.
 Regardless, the rest of our undergraduate education is predicated around the notion that we can pursue inquiry without a specific methodological tool set.

 In most other Yale courses, when we write an English essay, we’re not really aiming to duplicate English scholarship, much of which deals with the history behind texts.
 Rather, we seek to engage with the ideas in a text while improving our ability to discuss such ideas in writing.
 Studying economics and physics in college isn’t about training to be an economist or physicist so much as it is about understanding the basics of certain mechanisms by which the world works.
+We can get essay writers to write for us instead and according to these huler1996 reviews, they can write professionally or in any tone you want your essay to be.

 The senior essay therefore constitutes an anomalous part of the Yale undergraduate experience, one that contradicts its own premises.
 It has been and continues to be a formative learning experience for some students, but the same might be said of arts projects or business and political experiences or travel or reading that aren’t privileged with a special status by Yale College, but could equally well serve as a capstone to a successful Yale career.